shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 ## Build Instructions

 To build this Martha, I used parts from Amazon, Home Depot, and the House of Hydro.
-Note, some things like fans can be substituted with similar parts.
+Some things, like fans, can be substituted with similar parts.
 It doesn't have to be exact.

 ### Greenhouse

 My core tent consists of the Martha tent itself, a plastic base, and a shallow perlite tray.
 The plastic base is for catching any condensation or dripping water, and the smaller perlite tray is for humidity control.